Auto Insurance Claim Advice

 You also need pictures of the corners of the intersection to show any obstructions in visibility (under the fault heading you will see why this is important).

-The following pictures are an example of some pictures I believe display the scene of an accident pretty good.
+The following pictures are examples I believe display the scene of an accident pretty well.
 These pictures were taken the day after the accident.

 Accident Scene Photo Looking North